EZ-Robotics/EZ-Template/ez-template-docs/docs/user_control.md

 ### set_joystick_threshold()
 Threshold the joystick will return 0 within.
+This is useful because not all joysticks will return perfectly to 0 when let go.

-`threshold` an integer, recommended to be less then 5.
+`threshold` an integer, recommended to be less then 5
 <Tabs
   groupId="ex12"
   defaultValue="proto"